 With so many options available, it can be a challenge to choose the right product for a home’s water softener.
 This article takes a deep dive into the world of water softeners and lists crucial factors to consider when shopping for the best water softener salt.

-- BEST OVERALL: Morton Clean and Protect II Water Softening Pellets
+- BEST LIGHTWEIGHT: Morton Clean and Protect Water Softener Pellets

 - BEST POTASSIUM CHLORIDE: Morton Potassium Chloride Pellets

 - BEST FOR IRON: Morton Clean and Protect Rust Defense

 Choosing the right water softener salt involves knowing what the water hardness is, and this is usually determined through testing.
 Water hardness can be measured by purchasing a soap test kit.
 This simple kit includes a bottle and vial of liquid soap with a dropper.
 To test the water, fill to the line, add drops of soap, and shake the bottle until the water produces suds.
 The more drops of soap it takes, the harder the water is.